Lenyn Sosa Player Props: White Sox vs. Rays

 Lenyn Sosa At The Plate

-- Sosa is hitting .122 with a double, a home run and a walk.
+- Sosa is batting .133 with two doubles, a home run and a walk.

-- Sosa has a base hit in five of 13 games played this season (38.5%), but zero multi-hit games.
+- Sosa has a hit in six of 14 games played this year (42.9%), but zero multi-hit games.

-- He has homered in one of 13 games, and in 2.4% of his plate appearances.

-- Sosa has picked up an RBI twice this year, but just one in each of those games.
+- Sosa has driven in a run in three games this season (21.4%), but has had no multiple-RBI games.

 - He has scored a run in two games this season, but just a single run each time.